-HARRISBURG, Septiembre 19, 2022 — State Sen. Katie Muth (D-Chester/Montgomery/Berks) and State Sen. John Kane (D-Delaware/Chester) today introduced plans to introduce legislation providing a cost-of-living adjustment (COLA) for beneficiaries of both the Pennsylvania Public School Employees Retirement System (PSERS) and the Pennsylvania State Employees Retirement System (SERS).
+HARRISBURG, September 19, 2022 — State Sen. Katie Muth (D-Chester/Montgomery/Berks) and State Sen. John Kane (D-Delaware/Chester) today introduced plans to introduce legislation providing a cost-of-living adjustment (COLA) for beneficiaries of both the Pennsylvania Public School Employees Retirement System (PSERS) and the Pennsylvania State Employees Retirement System (SERS).

 The senators circulated co-sponsorship memos today indicating their plans to introduce two separate pieces of legislation that would give beneficiaries of both PSERS and SERS their first COLA in over 20 years.
 The memos indicate that several measures show a cumulative rate of inflation of more than 50 percent from 2002 to 2022.